 Everyone takes advantage of contemporary waste management.
-But while everyone uses trash or recycling receptacles every day to toss out unwanted items, how many people actually give the modern convenience of waste disposal even a brief thought?
+But while everyone uses trash containers or recycling receptacles every day to toss out unwanted items, how many people actually give the modern convenience of waste disposal even a brief thought?

 Throughout human history, the evolution of waste management has been fundamentally tied to its effect on health and the environment, both good and bad.
 The modern waste management industry has come a long way, and with recycling and other advances, it’s poised to go even further.